luau-lang/site/src/content/docs/reference/api.md

 int luaL_getmetafield(lua_State* L, int obj, const char* e);
 ```

+Retrieves the metatable key (`e`) value from the metatable of an object at the index and places it on top of the stack.
+Returns 1 if the metatable exists and has the value for the key and 0 otherwise.

 ```c
 int luaL_callmeta(lua_State* L, int obj, const char* e);
 ```

+Calls the metamethod (`e`) stored in the metatable of an object at the index and places the result on top of the stack.
+Returns 1 on successful call and 0 otherwise.

+The object at the index is used as a single and only argument to the metamethod.
+Metamethods expecting other arguments like `__index` or `__add` are not suitable for use with this function.

 ## Light Userdata